-Sandostatin[®] (octreotide acetate) alters the balance between the counter-regulatory hormones, insulin, glucagon and growth hormone, which may result in hypoglycemia or hyperglycemia.
+Sandostatin[®] (octreotide acetate) Injection alters the balance between the counter-regulatory hormones, insulin, glucagon and growth hormone (GH), which may result in hypoglycemia or hyperglycemia.
 Sandostatin also suppresses secretion of thyroid stimulating hormone, which may result in hypothyroidism.
 Cardiac conduction abnormalities have also occurred during treatment with Sandostatin.
 However, the incidence of these adverse events during long-term therapy was determined vigorously only in acromegaly patients who, due to their underlying disease and/or the subsequent treatment they receive, are at an increased risk for the development of diabetes mellitus, hypothyroidism, and cardiovascular disease.
-Although the degree to which these abnormalities are related to Sandostatin therapy is not clear, new abnormalities of glycemic control, thyroid function and ECG developed during Sandostatin therapy as described below.
+Although the degree to which these abnormalities are related to Sandostatin therapy is not clear, new abnormalities of glycemic control, thyroid function, and electrocardiogram (ECG) developed during Sandostatin therapy, as described below.

-Risk of Pregnancy with Normalization of IGF-1 and GH
+Risk of Pregnancy with Normalization of Insulin Growth Factor-1 (IGF-1; somatomedin C) and Growth Hormone (GH)

 Although acromegaly may lead to infertility, there are reports of pregnancy in acromegalic women.
-In women with active acromegaly who have been unable to become pregnant, normalization of GH and IGF-1 may restore fertility.
-Female patients of childbearing potential should be advised to use adequate contraception during treatment with octreotide.
+In women with active acromegaly who have been unable to become pregnant, normalization of GH and IGF-1 (somatomedin C) may restore fertility.
+Female patients of child-bearing potential should be advised to use adequate contraception during treatment with octreotide.